joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring.md

 3. About Company's Design Practice [15m] - Hiring Manager
 4. Design Exercise & Critique [60m] - Hiring Manager & Another Designer

+#### Background Deep-Dive
+The goal is to go through past experience to determine ability and alignment of our position (scorecard).

+It’s a chronological walk-through of a person’s career.
+You begin by asking about the highs and lows of a person’s educational experience to gain insight into his or her background.
+Then you ask five simple questions, for each job in the past fifteen years, beginning with the earliest and working your way forward to the present day.

+1. What were you hired to do?
+How was your success measured?
+*Look for: What were their mission and key outcomes?
+What competencies might have mattered?*
+2. What accomplishments are you most proud of?
+*Look for: Outcomes that match mission above.*
+3. What were some low points during the job?
+What went really wrong?
+What was your biggest mistake?
+What would you have done differently?
+What part of the job did you not like?
+In what ways were your peers stronger than you?
+*Look for: Look for understanding of areas for growth, identify environments not meant for them.*
+4. What would your boss say were your strengths and areas for improvement?
+*Use to compare against during reference checks.*
+5. Why did you leave?
+How did your boss react?
+*Look for: Stories of progressing career (hitting ceilings, trying new domains), philosophical differences between bosses, getting fired, their boss was disappointed about the news*

 #### Portfolio Review
 *45 minute presentation, 15 minute Q&A*
 The goal is to understand how they have worked, their hard skills, and their ability to present.